-West Nile virus kills 17 in Texas, sickens hundredsAugust 15th, 2012 in Diseases, Conditions, Syndromes /
+West Nile virus kills 17 in Texas, sickens hundredsAugust 15, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The US state of Texas is battling an outbreak of the West Nile virus, with 17 deaths being blamed on the mosquito-borne disease, authorities said Wednesday.